JakobRogstadius/MOSTACHI/README.md

 Next, download an [OpenStreetMap](https://download.geofabrik.de/europe.html) dump covering your region of interest.
 Then [set up an OSRM server](https://hub.docker.com/r/osrm/osrm-backend/) and load it with your OpenStreetMap data.
 Using the pre-built docker image is very easy.
 Note that loading all of Europe into the routing engine may require around 60 GB of RAM.

+Both the datasets `short` and `sweden` should be routed against the `sweden-latest.osm.pbf` dump.
+Follow the Quickstart guide on the OSRM server web page (substituting the correct dump).
+Note the need to ensure sufficient rights to run the server, as detailed in the instructions.

 Verify that HTTP calls can be made to the routing server.

 ### Run CalculateRoutes